 Fighting for your rights in the face of being subject to disability discrimination may not be easy.

 If you are in this situation another option available to you is to leave your employer.
 This is obviously not something you will do lightly as you stand to lose your job and income going forward unless you have something else lined up or are confident you will get an equivalent job soon after.
 This can be particularly difficult for employees with disabilities who may find it more difficult and may take longer to secure alternative equivalent employment.

-If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off with an exit package to leave under a settlement agreement (formerly called a compromise agreement).
+If you are contemplating this option then you should explore the possibility of your employer agreeing to pay you off with an exit package to leave under a settlement agreement.
 This will avoid the time and stress of internal complaints procedures and the time and cost of legal action whilst tiding yourself over between jobs.

 You could try to negotiate a deal yourself of course and use the threat of legal action with a claim for disability discrimination as leverage to do so.
 However to stand a better chance of being taken seriously and using the right negotiation tactics to secure the best deal in your circumstances it would be advisable to use the services of an experienced negotiator such as a solicitor with expertise in the field of disability discrimination.
 Any negotiation should be done on a ‘without prejudice’ basis so that you have not committed to leaving your employment unless and until the deal is right for you.
 As mentioned above the deadline to pursue legal action carries on regardless so this should be borne in mind even though a negotiation may be taking place to resolve the matter out of court.

 Monaco Solicitors deal exclusively with employment law matters on behalf of employees against their employers.
 We have expert employment law solicitors with years of experience in representing employees in Employment Tribunals and Courts and successfully negotiating out of court settlements on their behalf.